 What caused your fall?
-More than likely, it all happened so quickly and may not be immediately evident.
-It doesn’t matter if you didn’t instantly feel the aftereffects of losing your balance.
-Sometimes, injuries take a couple of days to surface.
-However, determining the reason for your slip and fall accident just makes sense.
+More than likely, it all happened so quickly and the cause may not be immediately evident.
+It doesn’t matter if you didn’t instantly feel the aftereffects of losing your balance, as sometimes, injuries take a couple of days to surface.
+However, determining the reason for your slip and fall accident is necessary.

 Upon examination, you may notice that a dangerous condition caused you to slip and fall.
-Dismissing the notion that mere clumsiness caused your injuries, you can’t help but wonder if you have the right to pursue a claim for monetary damages.
+Dismissing the notion that mere clumsiness caused your injuries, you should consider if you have the right to pursue a claim for monetary damages.